 It’s a very big word for something that can lead to a very big problem.
 Because it’s a word that comes up often in the discussion of hair loss.
 Usually, dihydrotestosterone is shortened to the three letter abbreviation DHT.
 It’s a male hormone that’s believed to play an important role in causing hair loss.
 If you’re seeking a permanent solution to thinning hair or hair loss, there’s a very good chance you’ve heard of DHT.
 But you may be wondering what it is and how it is connected to the science of hair loss.

 At RHRLI we’re experts in hair loss treatment.
-We’re the only restoration treatment center on Long Island that uses the ARTAS® System, a state of the art treatment that will give you a healthy, natural looking head of hair.
+We’re the first restoration treatment center on Long Island to offer the ARTAS® System, a state of the art treatment that will give you a healthy, natural looking head of hair.
 So we want to give you the facts about DHT and how it relates to thinning hair.

 DHT is a hormone that is a derivative or byproduct of testosterone, according to Medical News Today.
 Testosterone is turned into DHT by certain enzymes, with about 5 percent of testosterone converted into DHT.
 DHT is responsible among other things for creating many of the sex characteristics of males such as deep voices, increased muscle mass, and chest hair.
 DHT is very strong and is five times more potent than testosterone.
 It is also the primary androgen in adult hair follicles, and it’s the relationship between DHT and hair follicles that have an impact on male pattern hair loss.